 - h.
 PREPAID EXPENSES AND OTHER CURRENT ASSETS.
-Prepaid expenses and other current assets consist primarily of prepaid research fees, prepaid insurance, prepaid commercialization expenses, prepaid subscription fees and prepaid manufacturing.
+Prepaid expenses and other current assets consist primarily of prepaid manufacturing, prepaid tax, prepaid insurance, prepaid subscription fees, prepaid research fees, prepaid commercialization expenses, and amounts due from collaborative arrangements.
 Prepaid research fees consist of advances for the Company's product development activities, including contracts for pre-clinical studies, clinical trials and studies, regulatory affairs and consulting.
 Prepaid manufacturing consists of advances for the Company's drug manufacturing activities.
 Such advances are recorded as expense as the related goods are received or the related services are performed. - i.
 FAIR VALUE OF FINANCIAL INSTRUMENTS.
 The Company's financial instruments consist of cash and cash equivalents, investments, accounts receivable, accounts payables and accrued expenses and other liabilities.
-At June 30, 2020 and December 31, 2019, the fair value of these instruments approximated their carrying value. - j.
+At March 31, 2021 and December 31, 2020, the fair value of these instruments approximated their carrying value. - j.
 FAIR VALUE MEASUREMENTS.
 Current Financial Accounting Standards Board (FASB) fair value guidance emphasizes that fair value is a market-based measurement, not an entity-specific measurement.
 Therefore, a fair value measurement should be determined based on the assumptions that market participants would use in pricing the asset or liability.
 As a basis for considering market participant assumptions in fair value measurements, current FASB guidance establishes a fair value hierarchy that distinguishes between market participant assumptions based on market data obtained from sources independent of the reporting entity (observable inputs that are classified within Levels 1 and 2 of the hierarchy) and the reporting entity's own assumptions that it believes market participants would use in pricing assets or liabilities (unobservable inputs classified within Level 3 of the hierarchy).